Moil

 Moil was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Moil's population shows high cultural diversity, with 34.0% born overseas and 33.8% speaking a language other than English at home.
-Christianity is the predominant religion in Moil, accounting for 48.8% of its population.
-Buddhism stands out as overrepresented, comprising 4.1% compared to Greater Darwin's 4.1%.
+Moil has a high level of cultural diversity, with 34.0% of its population born overseas and 33.8% speaking a language other than English at home.
+Christianity is the main religion in Moil, comprising 48.8% of people.
+Buddhism is overrepresented in Moil compared to Greater Darwin, making up 4.1% versus 3.3%.

 Frequently Asked Questions - Diversity